odoo/odoo-ls/server/error_code.md

 ### OLS30447
 "Parent menuitem with id XXXX does not exist"
 A menuitem is specifying a parent that has not been declared before itself.

+### OLS30448
+"Action menuitem with id XXXX does not exist"
+A menuitem is specifying an action that has not been declared before the menuitem.